jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 These people are risking death for you right now.
 And, the "eight different bosses" are...?

-And now today, despite screaming for Left/Right politics in endless health-care debates and spending billions on our system, we're all watching CNN and buying toilet paper.
+Now today, despite screaming for Left/Right politics in endless health-care debates and spending billions on our system, we're all watching CNN and buying toilet paper.
 That's the actions of extras watching the story of their lives instead of being active players in it.
 It's sad if you think about it.

-I mean, what would someone teleported during the Spanish Flu Pandemic of 1918 say about us?
+I mean, what would someone teleported from the Spanish Flu Pandemic of 1918 say about us listening to news broadcasts on supercomputers, HD cameras, and biometric sensors, we hold in our hands?

-## A Wider Problem

-This pandemic is already horrible.
-And, it's just getting started.

-The wider problem is our conception of politics.
-The truth is, our economy is stuck in the Industrial Age, when government regulations or free-market economics were our only levers of power.
-Today, these levers aren't strong enough to solve our problems nevermind prevent them.

-Pandemics are inevitable, and we could never deal with any it well, because we haven't created the levers of power to collaborate better, make "pandemic plans", and know how many stockpiles of resources we had in case we hit a shitstorm.

-Ask yourself, if no government regulations allows pandemics, how could any hope to help-us deal with one?
-Consider how many corporate boardrooms want their employees to be financially independent—so how was more corporate employment ever the best way for us to secure our livelihoods with home food stores, or solar panels?

-Think of that.
-We've been living paycheck to paycheck.
-Do we even have a right to be surprised.
-We can all google pandemic.
-Why are we so surprised to have hit one?

-We are.
-Because we've been living like non-playing characters in our own lives.

-RONDA

-And, now we have a worldwide pandemic.
-And despite generations of loyally marching and voting for Left/Right politics, Main Street's only levers of power are reading the news, searching store shelves, and not much else.

-We could be doing so much better.
-We've been in the Internet Age since 1970.
-With digital technology, we can create amazing tools that put power in our hands.
-We can do the small things like eliminate nasty commutes, liberate us from boring jobs, and yes, deal with live's horrible surprises like pandemics with knowledge and skill instead of fear and loathing.

 ## Segway

 We could already be living in the Internet Age.
 But we've been held back by a strong Industrial Age establishment.
 The "eight different bosses" have been preventing people working from home, using new InstaHealth apps, and in general stopping our society evolving to a better way of life.

 Ask yourself, is this the society you want your kids to inherit?
-You can pass-on houses and trust-funds, but a society is something we all take as is.
-Is this the society your kids will prosper in?
+You can pass-on houses and trust-funds, but a society is something rich and poor take as is.

-But in truth, the "establishment" aren't the biggest obstacle to a a brighter future.
-Because, like when printing presses, telescopes, and muskets were invented, the biggest roadblock to our progress is something much bigger.
-Only when the people on Main Street realize their best path to improving their lives isn't demanding the powerful treat them better.
-It's the self-realization holding modern levers of power is their only salvation.
+In truth, the "establishment" aren't the biggest obstacle to a a brighter future.
+Because, like when printing presses, telescopes, and muskets were invented, the biggest roadblock to human progress is something much bigger.
+It's the click in regular people mind's that they don't need the powerful anymore.
+Because, instead of watching the news, they can help themselves.
+If we grab hold of modern levers of power.

-To reach for telescopes against a religious establishment, or muskets against a royal one, the people needed a new philosophy to lead the way.
-I wrote one to inspire you to follow in our ancestors footsteps.

-Here it is.
+Sadly, history has caught up with us.
+We've failed by Left/Right politics for generations and now we're paying for it.
+We've needed a new philosophy for many years.
+It's easier to consider that now, because we're all stuck inside wondering what the heck is going to happen next.

+For various reasons, I happened to be obessed with this topic while it might just get read.

+In these pages, you'll read a new philosophy custom made to help humanity prosper in the Internet Age.
 Its big lesson is this.
 The middle-class must grab hold of apps, computers, and the internet to solve our problems now.
 If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
 There's only so much longer we can keep running our civilization on old—ideological—fumes.

 ## Table of Contents